Draper Spark!Lab is open on Wednesday—Sunday from 11:00 a.m. until 4:00 p.m.; Closed Monday—Tuesday.

 - Market the invention (Sell It)

-Spark!Lab activities are designed around common themes which connect with NMAH collections and exhibitions.
+Draper Spark!Lab activities are designed around common themes which connect with NMAH collections and exhibitions.
 Themes are developed broadly to incorporate a wide range of collections with each theme.
-For example, the theme “Things that Roll” introduces visitors to inventions like skateboards, rolling pins, wheelchairs, and robots, while “Things That Help Us See” examines eye glasses, binoculars, cameras, and the light bulb.
-Themes and activities change on a regular basis, ensuring that Spark!Lab’s regular visitors have something new to explore each time they visit.
+For example, the theme “Things that Roll” introduced visitors to inventions like skateboards, rolling pins, wheelchairs, and robots, while “Things That Help Us See” examined eye glasses, binoculars, cameras, and the light bulb.
+Themes and activities change on a regular basis, ensuring that Draper Spark!Lab’s repeat visitors have something new to explore each time they visit.

 In addition to the Hub, visitors can partake in a variety of tabletop activities that offer opportunities to explore invention and innovation in American history and experiment with relevant concepts.
 Activities are designed to engage visitors of varying ages, interests, and abilities, with challenges ranging from simple to complex.